jsohndata/bootstrap5-tooltip-css/README.md

 # bootstrap5-tooltip-css
 Bootstrap 5: Customizing Tooltip

 Want to customize Bootstrap 5 tooltip?
-Here are the CSS you need to do so.
+Here are the CSS that helped me.

 ```
 .tooltip-inner {